Copenhagen is a financial hub

 Denmark has the world’s largest pension sector in relation to GDP, resulting in a strong asset management tradition in Copenhagen.
 A transparent legal system, clear regulatory frameworks and easy access to talent offer financial institutions the optimal conditions for doing business in the investment industry.

-This strong performance has led to a substantial increase in international clients.
-Asset management for foreign investors has doubled since 2010.
+This strong performance has led to a substantial increase in international clients; asset management for foreign investors has doubled since 2010.

 It begins with the world’s largest pension sector

-Copenhagen’s strong asset management tradition has its roots in the Danish labour market model, where employees and employers have created a unique pension system.
+The large concentration of capital with the Danish pension funds has its roots in the Danish labour market model, where employees and employers have created a unique pension system.

 Easy to attract and retain talent